30 - Unlocking The Mystery Facts About Love & Crushes

 2. Cognitive biases: -

-When people are in love or infatuated, they tend to idealize the person of interest and overlook their flaws.
+People in love or infatuated tend to idealize the person of interest and overlook their flaws.

 3. Attachment styles: -